dotnet/standard/README.md

 For more information, check out the [FAQ](docs/faq.md).
 It should answer any questions you have not covered by the versions documentation.

+This is a dummy commit, do not merge